Poikilos/EnlivenMinetest/README.md

 * If you have a dedicated server, the value server_dedicated = false should be changed to server_dedicated = true in your SERVER's minetest.conf in the ENLIVEN folder that the installer creates.

 #### Security and Performance Notes
-* The installer script changes owner and group for ENLIVEN's world.mt and world.mt.1st if present to $USER
+* The root installer script (deprecated) changes owner and group for ENLIVEN's world.mt and world.mt.1st if present to $USER
-* The included minetest.conf recommended for your clients includes the line enable_local_map_saving = true, which will cache the world locally on their machines.
+* The included minetest.conf recommended for your clients (patches/subgame/minetest.*client.conf) includes the line enable_local_map_saving = true, which will cache the world locally on their machines.
 You can feel free to change that according to your preference.

 ## Naming conventions:
 * The filenames without extensions